-The main article about using Android NDK build system is in the ANDROID-MK.html file.
+The main article about using Android NDK build system you can read in the file ANDROID-MK.html.

-Some additional information you can find in the APPLICATION-MK.html, NDK-BUILD.html files, and CPU-ARM-NEON.html, CPLUSPLUS-SUPPORT.html, PREBUILTS.html.
+Also some additional useful information you can read in the files APPLICATION-MK.html, NDK-BUILD.html, and in the files CPU-ARM-NEON.html, CPLUSPLUS-SUPPORT.html, PREBUILTS.html.